Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Results

 \Cref{tab:vanilla_eval} reports pass@1 accuracy at the final co-evolution iteration.
 We avoid selecting the best checkpoint or run post hoc to prevent selection bias~\citep{cawley2010overfitting,dodge2019show}.
 Vocabulary dropout improves solver performance at both scales.
 We use VD$\langle\alpha\rangle$ as shorthand for vocabulary dropout at retention probability $\alpha$ (e.g., VD75 means $\alpha{=}0.75$).
-At 8B, VD75 leads all configurations with a +4.4 point average improvement over the baseline, driven by strong gains on competition-level tasks (AMC, AIME).
-At 4B, VD85 edges out the baseline on average.
+At 8B, VD75 leads all configurations with a +4.4 point average improvement over the baseline, driven by strong gains on competition-level tasks (AMC, Olympiad, AIME).
+At 4B, VD85 improves over the baseline on average (39.3 vs.\ 38.3).
 All configurations, including the baseline, improve over the untrained base models.
+Both entropy-control methods improve over the no-regularization baseline at 8B (41.6 and 41.5 vs.\ 39.4 avg) but fall short of the best VD configuration at each scale.
+At 4B, KL-Cov falls below the baseline (37.0 vs.\ 38.3) while Clip-Cov roughly matches it (38.7).

 On the proposer side, co-evolutionary training does not improve downstream reasoning ability (\Cref{tab:proposer_eval}).
 The 8B proposer (VD75: 38.4, baseline: 38.8) slightly degrades relative to the base model (38.9), and 4B shows a similar pattern.
 At 4B, proposer performance drops modestly under dropout (VD85: 31.9 vs.\ baseline: 32.8), consistent with the tighter constraint on the smaller model.
-This is expected, as the proposer is optimized for calibrated problem generation, not problem solving, and these objectives do not appear to transfer.
+The proposer is optimized for calibrated problem generation rather than problem solving, and these objectives do not appear to transfer.

 \paragraph{Ablations.} \Cref{tab:vanilla_eval} also isolates the effects of masking strength and dropout phase.
-At 4B, VD85 outperforms the baseline while VD75 underperforms, indicating that the optimal masking strength is scale-dependent and that overly aggressive masking can exceed the model's capacity to compensate.
-The phase decomposition at 4B shows gen-only slightly edging train-only, but neither recovers the baseline, confirming that the bottleneck at this scale is masking strength rather than which phase the mask is applied in.
+At 4B, VD85 outperforms the baseline while VD75 underperforms, so the optimal masking strength is scale-dependent and an overly aggressive mask can exceed a small model's capacity to compensate.
+The phase decomposition at 4B shows gen-only slightly edging train-only (37.8 vs.\ 37.4), but neither recovers the baseline, because what binds at this scale is masking strength rather than dropout phase.